zoff99/android_sdk_install_wrapper/README.md

-# android_sdk_install_wrapper
+# Wrapper for "android sdk" script installer

-Wrapper for "android sdk" script installer
+$ANDROID_SDK must be set for this script to work!